-Myanmar generals had 'genocidal intent' against Rohingya, must face justice: U.N.
+U.N. calls for Myanmar generals to be tried for genocide, blames Facebook for incitement

-GENEVA (Reuters) - Myanmar’s military carried out mass killings and gang rapes of Muslim Rohingya with “genocidal intent” and the commander-in-chief and five generals should be prosecuted for the gravest crimes under international law, U.N. investigators said.
+GENEVA (Reuters) - Myanmar’s military carried out mass killings and gang rapes of Muslim Rohingya with “genocidal intent”, and the commander-in-chief and five generals should be prosecuted for the gravest crimes under international law, United Nations investigators said.

+A report by investigators was the first time the United Nations has explicitly called for Myanmar officials to face genocide charges over their campaign against the Rohingya, and is likely to deepen the country’s isolation.

-In a report, they called for the U.N.
-Security Council to set up an ad hoc tribunal to try suspects or refer them to the International Criminal Court in the Hague.
-The Security Council should also impose an arms embargo on Myanmar and targeted sanctions against individuals most responsible for crimes.
+The investigators called for the U.N.
+Security Council to impose an arms embargo on Myanmar, subject its officials to targeted sanctions and set up an ad hoc tribunal to try suspects or refer them to the International Criminal Court in the Hague.

+The report also could serve as a major catalyst for change in how the world’s big social media companies handle hate speech in parts of the world where they have limited direct presence but their platforms command huge influence.

+The investigators sharply criticized Facebook, which has become Myanmar’s dominant social media network despite having no employees there, for letting its platform be used to incite violence and hatred.

+Facebook responded on Monday by announcing it was blocking 20 Myanmar officials and organizations found by the U.N. panel to have “committed or enabled serious human rights abuses”.

+The company already acknowledged this month that it had been "too slow" to respond to incitement in Myanmar, following a Reuters investigative report into its failure to tackle rampant hate speech including calls for all Rohingya to be killed. here

-They blamed the country’s de facto civilian leader, Nobel Peace Prize winner Aung San Suu Kyi, for failing to use her “moral authority” to protect civilians.
+The U.N. investigators blamed Myanmar’s de facto civilian leader, Nobel Peace Prize winner Aung San Suu Kyi, for failing to use her “moral authority” to protect civilians.
 Her government “contributed to the commission of atrocity crimes” by letting hate speech thrive, destroying documents and failing to shield minorities from crimes against humanity and war crimes.

-The report also criticised Facebook (FB.O) for allowing the world’s biggest social media network to be used to incite violence and hatred.
-Facebook responded on Monday by announcing that it was blocking 20 Myanmar officials and organisations found by the U.N. panel to have “committed or enabled serious human rights abuses”.

-Zaw Htay, spokesman for Suu Kyi’s government, could not immediately be reached for comment.
-Reuters was also unable to contact the six generals named in the report.

 A year ago, government troops led a brutal crackdown in Myanmar’s Rakhine state in response to attacks by the Arakan Rohingya Salvation Army (ARSA) on 30 Myanmar police posts and a military base.
-Some 700,000 Rohingya fled the crackdown and most are now living in refugee camps in neighbouring Bangladesh.
+Some 700,000 Rohingya fled the crackdown and most are now living in refugee camps in neighboring Bangladesh.

-The U.N. report said the military action, which included the torching of villages, was “grossly disproportionate to actual security threats”.
+The U.N. report said the military action was “grossly disproportionate to actual security threats”.

 “The crimes in Rakhine State, and the manner in which they were perpetrated, are similar in nature, gravity and scope to those that have allowed genocidal intent to be established in other contexts,” said the U.N. panel, known as the Independent International Fact-Finding Mission on Myanmar.

+But the U.S. government will only decide whether to call it genocide or crimes against humanity - in line with the U.N.’s determinations - “after a thorough review of the available facts and relevant legal analysis,” the spokesman said.

+Critics have accused Washington of an overly cautious response to the Rohingya crisis, but a U.S. official, speaking on condition of anonymity, said the U.N. findings could increase pressure for tougher U.S. action.

 Suu Kyi’s government has rejected most allegations of atrocities made against the security forces by refugees.
-It has built transit centres for refugees to return, but U.N. aid agencies say it is not yet safe for them to do so.
+It has built transit centers for refugees to return, but U.N. aid agencies say it is not yet safe for them to do so.

-Suu Kyi “has not used her de facto position as Head of Government, nor her moral authority, to stem or prevent the unfolding events, or seek alternative avenues to meet a responsibility to protect the civilian population”, the report said.
+The report said Suu Kyi “has not used her de facto position as Head of Government, nor her moral authority, to stem or prevent the unfolding events, or seek alternative avenues to meet a responsibility to protect the civilian population”.

+In Brussels, the European Union’s executive said it would meet this week with the U.N. panel and discuss further steps.

+Secretary of State Mike Pompeo will use all information at his disposal, including a U.S. report compiled from refugees’ accounts but which has yet to be released, to decide how to “advance accountability” in Myanmar, his spokesman said.

 The United Nations defines genocide as acts meant to destroy a national, ethnic, racial or religious group in whole or in part.
 Such a designation is rare, but has been used in countries including Bosnia, Rwanda and Sudan.

-In the final 20-page report, the panel said: “There is sufficient information to warrant the investigation and prosecution of senior officials in the Tatmadaw (army) chain of command, so that a competent court can determine their liability for genocide in relation to the situation in Rakhine state.”
+The investigators documented rapes, sexual slavery and abductions, including of children, said panel member Radhika Coomeraswamy.

+“The scale, brutality and systematic nature of rape and (sexual) violence indicate that they are part of deliberate strategy to intimidate, terrorize or punish the civilian population.
+They are used as a tactic of war,” she said.

-Marzuki Darusman, chair of the panel, said commander-in-chief Min Aung Hlaing should step down pending investigation.
+Darusman said commander-in-chief Min Aung Hlaing should step down pending investigation.

-“Accountability can only take place both from the point of view of the international community but also from the people of Myanmar if the single most significant factor is addressed.
-And that is the role of the commander-in-chief, Min Aung Hlaing.”

 The list of generals also included Brigadier-General Aung Aung, commander of the 33rd Light Infantry Division, which oversaw operations in the coastal village of Inn Din where 10 Rohingya captive boys and men were killed.

-That massacre was uncovered by two Reuters journalists - Wa Lone, 32, and Kyaw Soe Oo, 28 - who were arrested last December and are being tried on charges of violating Myanmar’s Official Secrets Act.
-The court had been due to deliver a verdict on Monday, but at a brief hearing postponed the hearings until Sept.
+The incident, for which seven soldiers have since been jailed, was uncovered by two Reuters journalists - Wa Lone, 32, and Kyaw Soe Oo, 28 - who were arrested last December and are being tried on charges of violating Myanmar’s Official Secrets Act.
+The court had been due to deliver a verdict in their case on Monday, but postponed the proceedings until Sept.
 3.

-In April, seven soldiers were sentenced to 10 years in prison for participating in the Inn Din killings.

 Other generals named in the report included army deputy commander-in-chief Vice Senior-General Soe Win; the commander of the Bureau of Special Operations-3, Lieutenant-General Aung Kyaw Zaw; the commander of Western Regional Military Command, Major-General Maung Maung Soe; and the commander of 99th Light Infantry Division, Brigadier-General Than Oo.